king-inc/rubix/README.md

 "DR" = Down Line Right <br>
 <br>

-p.s. akerelea and king-inc are the same person, idk why I'm displayed as two accounts
+p.s. akerelea and king-inc are the same person, idk why I'm displayed as two accounts<br>

+Also p.s. it needs gymnasium and torch modules to work